-“For almost all people, each of our fingers is represented by its own little section of the brain, while there’s no distinction between brain areas for each of our toes,” said the study’s lead author, PhD student Daan Wesselink (UCL Institute of Cognitive Neuroscience and University of Oxford).
+“For almost all people, each of our fingers is represented by its own little section in the brain, while there’s no distinction between brain areas for each of our toes,” said the study’s lead author, Ph.D. student Daan Wesselink of the UCL Institute of Cognitive Neuroscience at the University of Oxford.

 “But in other non-human primate species, who regularly use their toes for dextrous tasks like climbing, both the toes and fingers are specifically represented in their brains.
 Here, we’ve found that in people who use their toes similarly to how other people use their fingers, their toes were represented in their brains in a way never seen before in people.”

-The two study participants are among three professional foot painters in the UK who paint holding paintbrushes between their toes.
-They also use their toes regularly for everyday tasks such as dressing themselves, using cutlery and typing.
-To do what most people would do with their two hands, both artists typically use one foot for highly dextrous tasks while using the other foot to stabilize.
+The two study participants are among three professional foot painters in the UK who paint by holding paintbrushes between their toes.
+They also use their toes regularly for everyday tasks such as dressing themselves, using cutlery, and typing.
+To do what most people would do with their two hands, both artists typically use one foot for highly dextrous tasks while using the other to stabilize.

-Their distinctive experiences extend beyond behavior; by not regularly wearing enclosed footwear, the foot painters get more complex touch experiences on their toes.
-This may also have impacted brain development of these organized toe maps.
+Their distinctive experiences extend beyond behavior; by not regularly wearing enclosed footwear, the foot painters get more complex touch experiences on their toes, which may also have impacted the brain development of these organized toe maps.

-For the study, funded by Wellcome and the Royal Society, the foot painters (as well as 21 people born with two hands, who served as a control group) completed a series of tasks testing their sensory perception and motor control of their toes.
+For the study, the foot painters and 21 people born with two hands who served as a control group completed a series of tasks testing their sensory perception and motor control of their toes.

 In the foot painters, specific sections of the brain’s foot area clearly reacted to their toes being touched.
-Brain maps comprised of individual toes were seen for the artists’ dextrous foot, with a similar but less pronounced pattern showing in their stabilizing foot.
+Brain maps comprised of individual toes were seen for each artist’s dextrous foot, with a similar but less pronounced pattern showing in their stabilizing foot.
 The two-handed controls showed no such maps.
-Other analyses showed the foot painters’ feet were represented in the brain in a ‘hand-like’ way, but not the control participants’ feet.
+Other analyses showed the two foot painters’ feet were represented in their brains in a ‘hand-like’ way, but not the control participants’ feet.

 Perhaps surprisingly, motor tasks showed the foot painters were not any better than controls at wiggling one toe at a time, but they did have heightened sensory perception for their toes compared to controls.

-Peter Longstaff, one of the foot painters who took part in the study, said he was fascinated to learn about how his brain developed differently due to how he has used his feet.
-Longstaff, who ran his own pig farm for 20 years, turned to foot painting in 2002.
+Peter Longstaff, one of the foot painters who participated in the study, said he was fascinated to learn how his brain developed differently due to how he used his feet.
+Longstaff, who ran a pig farm for 20 years, turned to foot painting in 2002.

-The researchers say the findings reveal that all people may have an innate capacity for forming these ordered maps of each toe in the brain — similar to our monkey relatives.
-Most people’s brains don’t develop as such, however, probably due to a lack of necessary experience.
+The researchers say the findings reveal that all people may have an innate capacity for forming these ordered maps of each toe in the brain.
+However, most people’s brains don’t develop as such, probably due to a lack of necessary experience.

 “The body maps we have in our brains are not necessarily fixed — it appears as such because they are very consistent across almost all people, but that’s just because most people behave very similarly,” said co-lead author Dr. Harriet Dempsey-Jones.